v-pbartley/openhack-mc4h/Challenge-01/Readme.md

     ./deployfhirproxy.bash
     ```

-- Be certain to GENERATE the POSTMAN Env
+- Be certain to GENERATE the POSTMAN Env.

 __Note__  During the live MC4H OpenHack session, Resource Groups names will be assigned.
 If you are performing the OpenHack on your own, you can use any Resource Group name.